Drews-Tools/Mutated-Mod-Manager/README.md

 ## Extract the Files:

-If the executable is part of a compressed archive (e.g., .zip), extract all contents to your desired installation directory, for example, C:\MutatedModManager.
+If the executable is part of a compressed archive (e.g., .zip), extract all contents to your desired installation directory, for example, C:\MutatedModManager, D:\MutatedModManager, E:\MutatedModManager anywhere really, just somewhere you remember where you placed it.

 ## Launch the Application: